Rebecca Adkins, Ph.D.

 Description of Research

 Using a mouse model system, Dr. Adkins has focused on studying the development of immune system function in neonatal life.
 Her laboratory group has made many interesting and important observations that have significantly broadened the knowledge base of neonatal immunity.
 First, Dr. Adkins and her colleagues have shown that, unlike adults, responses mediated by T lymphocytes differ in the newborn lymph nodes and spleen.
 Second, the group has found that neonates show an abnormal persistence of anti-inflammatory T cell responses following exposure to model vaccine antigens.
-Third, the group has demostrated definitively that the immature responses of neonatal T lymphocytes are due to inherent properties of this population of cells rather than immature signals in the neonatal environment.
-Fourth, Dr. Adkins' laboratory has made the striking observation that the neonatal mice mount mature, highly protective responses in the intestinal immune system.
-Lastly, the group recently discovered that the properties of neonatal T lymphcytes are at least partly due to an epigenetic "imprinting" that occurs during embryonic life.
+Third, the group has demonstrated that inherent properties of neonatal T lymphocytes contribute substantially to their immature responses.
+Fourth, Dr. Adkins' laboratory has made the striking observation that neonatal mice mount mature, highly protective responses in the intestinal immune system.
+This contrasts with systemic responses which are often diminished or qualitatively different from responses elicited in adults.
+Lastly, the group recently discovered that the properties of neonatal T lymphocytes are at least partly due to an epigenetic "imprinting" that occurs during embryonic life.
+These ongoing studies are particularly relevant to malignancies in early life since it has become increasingly clear that epigenetics influence the development and progression of cancer.

 Currently, Dr. Adkins and her colleagues are investigating the cellular and molecular mechanisms that regulate the properties of the neonatal immune system.
 These studies will be aimed at identifying new tools that can be applied to enhancing neonatal immune responses.
-It is becoming increasingly apparent that murine newborns are immunologically quite similar to human fetuses and infants.
-On this basis, it can be reasonably argued that they stand to learn a great deal about what is potentially happening in humans by studying murine models.
+Importantly, since murine newborns are immunologically quite similar to human fetuses and infants, we stand to learn a great deal about what is potentially happening in humans by studying murine models.
 Thus, the long-term goal of these studies will be to utilize the information gained here to devise new strategies for the prevention and treatment of pediatric cancer.

 - Found that, unlike in adults, responses mediated by T lymphocytes differ in newborn lymph nodes and spleen.